Tactika/jobxite/README.md

 -	As a renter I want to be able to select an item for delivery or an option to pickup in-store, so I can have the ability to pickup the equipment if I have the capability.
      - **Tasks**
-        - Implement forms for users to setup rentals with an option to pickup or have item delivered.
+        - Implement forms for users to set up rentals with an option to pickup or have item delivered.
         - Use Map API to calculate distance from delivery address to store and charge applicable delivery fee.